Trseeds/Lib-CCD/ReadMe.txt

     Windows:
         Volume control does not work.
         Do not always need to use CDExit() as Windows will usually close the connection once the program that opened it is closed.
+        Pausing and resuming rewinds a short amount of time then jumps back.

 To compile:
     Windows: